 Disaster risk finance and insurance solutions, when used as part of a comprehensive disaster risk management approach, can enable more resilient economic development and help protect lives, livelihoods, businesses, infrastructure, and public finances by strengthening disaster preparedness, rapid response, and recovery.

-Even with the ambitious mitigation of greenhouse gas emissions, states and societies need to prepare for the unavoidable effects of extreme weather events, exacerbated by climate change.
-Adaptation and disaster risk reduction can reduce but not eliminate negative impacts.
+Even with the ambitious mitigation of greenhouse gas emissions, states and societies need to prepare for the unavoidable effects of climate change.
+Adaptation and disaster risk reduction can reduce but not eliminate negative impacts from drought, floods or cyclones.
 Poor and vulnerable people in developing countries will be disproportionally affected, especially as they have fewer capabilities to cope and to adapt.

-Climate risk insurance instruments help to close a global equity gap.
-When an insured event occurs, the provision of assistance is no longer an act of charity but puts the people affected in the driver’s seat.
+Climate risk insurance and disaster risk finance allow for rapid emergency assistance and reconstruction, as they can very quickly disburse cash to the policy holder.
+This saves lives, protects livelihoods and assets and safeguards development gains.
+Furthermore, climate risk insurance instruments help to close a global equity gap.
+When an insured event occurs, the provision of assistance is no longer an act of charity but gives the people affected agency.

 In 2016, the InsuResilience Secretariat was established in Bonn, Germany, as a support unit for the multi-stakeholder partnership.
 It is hosted by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) on behalf of the German Federal Ministry for Economic Cooperation and Development.